key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 # Running with multithreading

-By using `Gaudi::Functional` and the custom histograms from Gaudi we are ready to run with multithtreading.
+By using `Gaudi::Functional` and the custom histograms from Gaudi we are ready to run with multithreading.
 That means that we only have to make changes in our steering file to tell it to run with multithreading.
 This more advanced topic is reserved for a future tutorial.